 - Machined Kellys had more closely fit to the roller assembly.

-- Machined Kellys, unlike forged Kellys, are not subject to the metallurgical process of decarburization or decarb.
+- The machined Kellys, unlike forged Kellys, are not subject to the metallurgical process of decarburization or decarb.
 Decarburization leaves a relatively soft layer of material (approximately V16″ thick) on the drive surface that can accelerate the rounding process and increase the potential for fatigue cracks;

-A square drive section tolerates a greater clearance between flats and rollers than a hexagonal drive section.Smith – Drilling Assembly Handbook
+A square drive section tolerates a greater clearance between flats and rollers than a hexagonal drive section.Smith – BHA Drilling Data Handbook

 Note: Because of the high-quality steels used in manufacturing Kellys, fatigue failures are not often a problem.